thisisdevanshi/MLOps-Blog/README.md

 ## Tool Used

-###Evidently AI: There are multiple open source and commercial software implementations of model monitoring methodologies.
+**Evidently AI**: There are multiple open source and commercial software implementations of model monitoring methodologies.
 In this article, we walk through an open source model monitoring library [evidently.ai](https://evidentlyai.com/) which got selected in YC S21.

 ## MLOps Concepts Covered
 We have tried to cover a spectrum of topics in drifts